RcDevRIL/cesi_covid_19_tracker/README-en.md

 * [http] - The package used to make HTTP requests
 * [get_it] - The package used for example to register services (like the call to the covid-19 API)
 * [json_serializable] - The package used to facilitate json serialization
+* [provider] - The package used to facilitate "State Management" on the application
+* [responsive_builder] - The package used to facilitate building of screen responsive UIs
+* [freezed] - The package used to generate objects used as DTOs for instance
+* [intl] - The package used in this project to format large numbers.
+It can be used for a lot of other interestings things...

 _Test Dependencies:_
 * [flutter_test] - The Flutter library used to implement unit tests